 - 1. Campaigning during work hours at the University is prohibited. - 2.
-University supplies or equipment for campaign purposes may not be used. - 3.
-Personal political views or views of any candidate may not be represented as being those of the University. - 4.
-Employee mailing labels (either home or office addresses) will not be produced by the University for distributing campaign materials.
+UNM supplies, equipment, postage, or clerical time for political activities, including campaign purposes, may not be used. - 3.
+Personal political views or views of any candidate may not be representated as being those of UNM. - 4.
+Employee mailing labels (either home or office addresses) will not be produced by UNM for distributing campaign materials.
 (A candidate may obtain addresses from the UNM student, faculty, staff directory or other published address lists.) - 5.
 Campaign material will not be distributed through Campus Mail unless it has been received from a federal post office and is properly postmarked.
 Campus Mail may not be used internally to distribute campaign literature.